 Measure Would Decrease the Spread of Blood-borne Diseases

-TRENTON – A bill sponsored by Senators Joseph F. Vitale and Loretta Weinberg which would allow pharmacies in New Jersey to sell hypodermic syringes and needles without a prescription was approved by the Senate today by a vote of 28-12.
+TRENTON – The Assembly today gave final approval to legislation Senators Joseph F. Vitale and Loretta Weinberg sponsored to allow pharmacies in New Jersey to sell hypodermic syringes and needles without a prescription.

 “While New Jersey needs to do more to help State residents suffering from substance abuse fight their addiction, restricting access to sterile needles only succeeds in driving New Jersey’s illegal drug trade further underground, and leads to dangerous health practices, such as sharing needles,” said Senator Vitale, D-Middlesex.
 “Through this legislation, we’re not seeking to condone drug use or create a gateway to legalize otherwise illegal drugs.
 We’re trying to advance sound health policy which would reduce the spread of blood-borne diseases such as HIV/AIDS and hepatitis C, and address a significant public health epidemic in the Garden State.”

 “New Jersey is one of only two states in the entire nation where the sale of clean needles and sterile syringes is restricted under law,” said Senator Weinberg, D-Bergen.
 “We have to look at this issue with an open mind, absent moral judgment, and recognize that what drug addicts need most in New Jersey is access to clean, safe needles and treatment to help beat their addiction.
 Obviously, drug crime would continue to be an illegal activity, but last I checked, substance abuse didn’t carry a mandatory death sentence, and as long as our laws continue to encourage addicts to swap needles, they’ll continue putting themselves at risk of catching a fatal disease in order to get high.”